Skip to Content

 The best things to do in Ronda, Spain

-Statue of bullfighter Antonio Ordoñez at the Plaza del Toros in Ronda
+Statue of bullfighter Antonio Ordoñez at the Plaza del Toros in Ronda Spain

 Statue of Antonio Ordoñez at the Plaza del Toros

-See the famous Puente Nuevo (new bridge)
+See the famous Puente Nuevo (New Bridge)

-The Puente Nuevo or New Bridge is Ronda’s most famous landmark and its classic postcard shot – a giant triple arch with columns stretching 120 metres down into the depths of the gorge.
-Despite the name it’s over 230 years old (new by Ronda standards) and opened in 1783 after taking 40 years to build.
+Despite the name it’s over 230 years old (which is new by Ronda’s standards) and opened in 1783 after taking 40 years to build.
 Extra care was taken after the previous bridge on the same spot collapsed only six years after it was finished, killing 50 people.

 Views from the Puente Nuevo